klattphysio/klattphysio.github.io/index.md

 Physiotherapy provided at our clinic is not covered under Manitoba Health Insurance.
 This is the case for all private clinics in Manitoba that offer physiotherapy services.
 If you have third-party insurance coverage(such as insurance provided through your work), there is often a portion of it that covers the cost of physiotherapy sessions.

-At the [Centre for Natural Pain Solutions](https://cfnps.ca/), we offer direct billing to most third-party insurance companies including, but not limited to: Manitoba Public Insurance, Workers Compensation Board of Manitoba, Canada Life, and Blue Cross.
+At the [Centre for Natural Pain Solutions](https://cfnps.ca/), we offer direct billing to most third-party insurance companies including, but not limited to: Manitoba Public Insurance, Workers Compensation Board of Manitoba, Canada Life, Blue Cross, Green Shield and Sun Life.

 ### What if I have to pay out-of-pocket for physiotherapy?